Hartlepool Northern Connectivity: Town Centre to Headland

 • Introduce a 2.5-metre-wide cycleway at footpath level on The Highlight.

-• Provide zebra crossings over Middleton Road and the A1048/A179 roundabout for walkers, wheelers, and cyclists.
+• Provide a parallel crossing over Middleton Road and the A1048/A179 roundabout for walkers, wheelers, and cyclists.

-• Provide toucan crossing of Cleveland Road near Lancaster Road North for walkers, wheelers, and cyclists.
+• Provide a toucan crossing of Cleveland Road near Lancaster Road North for walkers, wheelers, and cyclists.

 • Provide priority crossings of side roads along Cleveland Road for walkers, wheelers, and cyclists.

-• Provide toucan crossing over West View Road for walkers, wheelers, and cyclists.
+• Provide a toucan crossing over West View Road for walkers, wheelers, and cyclists.

-• Provide zebra crossing of Old Cemetary Road for walkers, wheelers, and cyclists.
+• Provide a parallel crossing over Old Cemetery Road for walkers, wheelers, and cyclists.

 • Reduce general traffic speeds with traffic calming or reducing speed limits.